 Don’t take what you pack for granted – bringing the right gear is a serious safety tip for travelers.
 You need to make sure that you have the proper equipment for whatever it is you’re doing on your backpacking trip.

-If you’re going trekking in Nepal, you should probably bring a warm jacket and a good pair of boots, at the very least.
+If you’re going trekking in Nepal, you should probably bring a good quality warm jacket and a solid pair of boots, at the very least.
 If you’re going to Colombia for a holiday, our personal travel safety tip would be to pack lightly and to avoid bringing anything overly valuable with you.